xingdi-eric-yuan/crafter/README.md

 pip install pygame   # Needed for human interface python3 crafter.collect_trajectory      # Start the game
 ```
-A `data` folder will be created, after every game, a trajectory file with random name will be saved into that folder.
+A `data` folder will be created, after every game, a trajectory file (with the random seed being used) with random name will be saved into that folder.

 <details>
 <summary>Keyboard mapping (click to expand)</summary>